 - 1. Scoring guides, criteria or rubric (specific to content of standard/s) used to score candidate responses on the assessment; - 2.
-A table (include # of candidates) with the aggregated results of the assessment providing all available data for the most recent three vears. - 3.
+A table (include # of candidates) with the aggregated results of the assessment providing all available data for the most recent three cycles of data collection, including data from old assessments if needed to provide three cycles of collected data. - 3.
 Data should be organized according to the criteria used in the scoring guide/rubric.
 Provide the number and percentage of candidates achieving at each performance level.
 The alignment between the criteria used in the scoring guide/rubric and standards should be described clearly in the narrative. - 4.
-In the two columns for attachments, click in the box for each attachment to be included with the report. - 5.
-Each attachment should be no longer than five pages. - 6.
-The two attachments related to each assessment must be included for the program report to be complete. - 7.
+Programs should report data on completers.
+If a continuing program does not have completers, it should report candidate data and indicate data is from candidates (rather than completers) in the data description. - 5.
+In the two columns for attachments, click in the box for each attachment to be included with the report. - 6.
+Each attachment should be no longer than five pages. - 7.
+The two attachments related to each assessment must be included for the program report to be complete. - 8.
 The report will not be reviewed until it is complete.